flutter/website/faq.md

 ## What kinds of apps can I build with Flutter?

-Flutter is optimized for 2D mobile apps that want to run across more than one mobile platform.
+Flutter is optimized for 2D mobile apps that want to run on both Android and iOS.
 Apps that use Material Design are particularly well suited for Flutter.

 ## What kind of app performance can I expect?